Explore options in fencing

 Wood Still Works

 The key to making wood fences last longer?
-Choose the right post and the right post installation.
+Choose the right post and have it installed by professional Vacaville Fence Contractors.
 Because posts are inserted in the ground, they are more likely to rot than the rest of the fence.
 For example, cedar posts will rot if set in concrete and should be placed directly into the posthole, the association says.
-Pressuretreated pine posts are the ideal because they resist rotting and can be set in concrete.
+Pressure treated pine posts are the ideal because they resist rotting and can be set in concrete.
 Perhaps an even sturdier option, though, is using steel and metal posts; post and bracket systems are available that can be hidden so the fence still looks like it is

 entirely made of wood.